planetlabs/planet-client-python/docs/python/sdk-subscriptions.md

 Now that you’ve got a subscription working you can make use of the other commands.

+TODO: Python snippet here, should probably have it print too:
 ```sh
 planet subscriptions list
 ```